wyhitcs/team-letsencrypt/draftv1.md

 ##### **Plugin**

+Plugin concerns the extensions of Let’s Encrypt and is binded at compile time.

 - Web server support: Let’s Encrypt client supports a number of different “plugins” that can be used to obtain and/or install certificates.
 Plugins that can obtain a specified certificate are called “authenticators” and can be used with the “certonly” command.
 Plugins that can install a certificate are called “installers”.
 Apache, Nginx and webroot are plugins currently supported.

 ##### **Configuration**

+Configuration contains a great many features offered by Let’s Encrypt to improve user experience.
+All of them are binded at run time except Valid period and Email notification which are at compile time.

 - Logging-level: The application is setup using serilog for logging.
 There are many logger levels such as “debug” and “customer”.
 In “customer” level, detail information is hidden to prevent ’noise’ while in “debug” level, such information can be seen.